-Name Status Indication (Power) Off Power is off. • (Power) On Power is on.
+Name Status Indication Off Power is off. Ф (Power) On Power is on.
+On The Router is initializing or maybe has a system error. 🗰 (System) Flashing The Router is working properly.
+Off The Router has a system error.
 Off The wireless function is disabled.
-2.4GHz (Wireless 2.4GHz) Flashing The wireless function is enabled.
+Flashing The wireless function is enabled.
 The Router is working on 2.4GHz radio band.
 Off The wireless function is disabled.
-GHz (Wireless 5GHz) Flashing The wireless function is enabled.
+B (Wireless5GHz) Flashing The wireless function is enabled.
 The Router is working on 5GHz radio band.
-Off There is no device linked to the corresponding port. ☐ (LAN 1-4) (Internet), On There is a device linked to the corresponding port but there is no activity.
+Off There is no device linked to the corresponding port.
+On There is a device linked to the corresponding port but there is no activity.
 Flashing There is an active device linked to the corresponding port.
-(HCD) Off No storage device or printer is plugged into the USB port. ◆ (USB) On A storage device or printer has connected to the USB port.

 Slow Flash A wireless device is connecting to the network by WPS function.
-This process will last in the first 2 minutes. △ (WPS) On A wireless device has been successfully added to the network by WPS function.
+This process will last in the first 2 minutes. 躮 [·] (WPS) On A wireless device has been successfully added to the network by WPS function.
 Quick Flash A wireless device failed to be added to the network by WPS function.
+O (USB on Off No storage device or printer is plugged into the USB port. the rear panel) On A storage device or printer has connected to the USB port.